khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 1_Intro.md

 An RL agent may include one or more of these components:

-- Policy: agent's *behaviour* function
+- Policy: agent's *behaviour* function.
-- Value function: how good is each state and / or action
+- Value function: how good is each state and / or action.
-- Model: agent's representation of the environment
+- Model: agent's representation of the environment.